syyntax/battlescope/README.md

 1. Execute a query to display results
 2. Click the "Export CSV" button
 3. Save the downloaded CSV file

+### Report Generation

+1. Click the "Report" button in the navigation bar
+2. A comprehensive HTML vulnerability report will be generated and downloaded
+3. The report includes:
+   - Executive summary
+   - Host statistics
+   - Vulnerability breakdown by severity
+   - Top 10 critical findings
+   - Top 10 vulnerable hosts
+   - Open ports summary
+   - Detailed vulnerability list

+### Settings Configuration

+1. Click the "Settings" button in the navigation bar
+2. Configure the following options:
+   - **Company Name** (required): Appears in report title as "{Company} Vulnerability Report"
+   - **Analyst Name** (optional): Name of the primary analyst conducting the assessment
+   - **Report Author** (optional): Name of the person authoring the report
+   - **Organization/Department** (optional): Organization or department name
+   - **Contact Email** (optional): Contact email for report inquiries
+   - **Additional Notes** (optional): Any additional information to include in reports
+3. Click "Save Settings" to persist your configuration
+4. Settings are stored in `data/settings.json` and used for all future report generations

 ## Database Schema